annmariak-007/qubo-bipartite-matching-project-qmss26/README.md

 ### Local QAOA Result

 The local QAOA simulation observed a best energy of -34.0 (matching the classical optimum) with a score of 34.0.

-**Best Sampled Bitstring** : [Insert the top sampled bitstring from your QAOA output]
+The ideal probability of observing this exact classical optimum is approximately 0.000849, while the ideal probability of obtaining a feasible solution is approximately 0.019667.

 ---